 What’s the deal?
 Get the whole company to play HQ trivia’s live quizzes over a week and see how much you win.
 Then split the winnings between everyone and feast!

-You caught us: this one isn’t a fitness challenge.
+You caught us: this one isn’t an office fitness challenge.
 Not everyone is able to take part in intense physical rivalry – and some people simply don’t like it.
 HQ Trivia provides a simple, weird alternative.
 It only takes 15 minutes and 12 correctly-answered trivia questions to hit the jackpot – some of which can be as large as $300,000.
 No one’s quite sure how the app makes money, but try it while it’s still around: participation is completely free and you wouldn’t want to miss trying “the best worst thing on the internet”.